Fiat Uno: First generation (1983)

 The Fiat Uno (Type 146) was launched in January 1983 to replace the Fiat 127.
 The tall, square body used a Kamm tail, achieved a drag coefficient of 0.34 and was noted for its interior space, fuel economy as well as its ride and handling.
 The project name was Tipo Uno ("Type 1"), as it followed the Tipo Zero (Panda).
 Following on from the Ritmo, manufacture of the Uno depended on the "Robogate" robotic body assembly system from Fiat's automation supplier Comau.

 Launched a month before the Peugeot 205, a noted competitor, the Uno went on sale just after General Motors launched its new Opel Corsa supermini (marketed as the Vauxhall Nova in the UK).
 United Kingdom sales began in June 1983, with more than 20,000 sold in its first full year and peaking at more than 40,000 sales in 1988.

 In December 1983, the Uno was European Car of the Year for 1984, finishing narrowly ahead of the Peugeot 205.

-Initially, the Uno was offered with the 0.9 litre (903 cc) 100-series OHV, 1.1 litre (1116 cc) and 1.3 litre (1301 cc) 128-series SOHC petrol engines and transmissions, carried over from the 127.
-Typical for Fiats of the era, the Uno's badging did not reflect engine size but indicated metric horsepower output: 45, 55, 60, 70, or 75.
-The Uno was available as either a three or five-door hatchback.
+Initially, the Uno was offered with the 0.9 litre (903 cc) 100-series OHV, carried over from the 127, and 1.1 litre (1116 cc) and 1.3 litre (1301 cc) 128-series SOHC petrol engines and transmissions.
+Typical for Fiats of the era, the Uno's badging did not reflect engine size but indicated the metric horsepower output, rounded to the nearest five: 45, 55, 60, 70, or 75.
+The Uno was available as either a three- or five-door hatchback.
 It also featured ergonomic switchgear clusters each side of the main instrument binnacle, user-operable with hands on the steering wheel, with only a single steering column stalk to control the turn signals and horn - thus dispensing from Fiat's traditional three-stalk system that had been employed on its cars since the late 1960s.

 The Uno had MacPherson strut independent front suspension and twist-beam rear suspension with telescopic dampers and coil springs.

 From 1985, the 1.0 litre (999 cc) SOHC Fully Integrated Robotised Engine (FIRE) powerplant was offered, replacing the 0.9 litre unit.
 This was a lighter engine, built with fewer parts, and gave improved performance and economy.
 The most luxurious version, the single-point injected 75 SX i.e., had remote door locks, integrated front foglamps, and the oval exhaust tip also used on the Turbo.